mph-/lcapy/doc/schematics.rst

 and then include the file with `\\input{Dbridge.pgf}`.

 `schtex` has many command line options to configure the drawing.
 These override the options specified in the netlist file.
 For example:

    >>> schtex --draw_nodes=connections --label_nodes=false --cpt-size=1 --help_lines=1 Dbridge.sch Dbridge.pdf

+The drawing can be customised using the `style` option (this can be 'american', 'british', or 'european'), the `preamble` option to insert a command at the start of the drawing commands, the `postamble` option to insert a command at the end of the drawing commands, the `include` option to insert the contents of a file at the start of the document, and the `font` option to specify fonts(e.g., '\small', '\sffamily\tiny').

 One useful option is to renumber the nodes in a netlist.
 For example,

    >>> schtex --renumber='10:1, 11:2' infile.sch outfile.sch

 This will choose small integers for the node numbers, honoring the provided mapping.
 Equipotential nodes will be distinguished using enumerated subscripts, e.g., 1_1, 1_2, 1_3 etc.

 Schematics in LaTeX